2hasimasqqsan-commits/pve-linstor-ansible/README.md

 Before publishing this repository, make sure the following information is not included:

--Real IP addresses
+- Real IP addresses
--Real hostnames
+- Real hostnames
--Passwords
+- Passwords
--API tokens
+- API tokens
--SSH private keys
+- SSH private keys
--Vault password files
+- Vault password files
--Internal domain names
+- Internal domain names
--Customer or company confidential information
+- Customer or company confidential information

 Use example values such as: